-Auli is located at a height of 3000 mts and is 270 kms from Rishikesh.
-It is 15 kms from Joshimath.
+Auli is located at a height of 3000 metres and is 270 km from Rishikesh.
+It is 15 km from Joshimath.
 Auli provides breathtaking 270 degree views of the Himalayan peaks and ranges.

 There are a few resorts which offer all kinds of facilities to their guests.
 Joshimath is the closest available market where you can buy daily need items and basic medicines.
 There are some restaurants which offer mostly Indian food.
 The place is connected through a ropeway as well as by a small motorable road to Joshimath.
-The ropeway is 4 kms long and it is India’s longest ropeway.
+The ropeway is 4.15 km long and it is highest & longest ropeway.in Asia after Gulmarg.
 While travelling on this ropeway you can get stunning views of Nanda Devi.

 Best Time to Visit